-Company executives have candid meetings with employees to discuss the Company's challenges, opportunities, what is going well and what can be even better.
 The Board participates in these same efforts through informal meetings with senior and mid-level officers.
 The Board discusses Company culture with Mr. Akins in executive session, and directors interact with employees to get an independent read on the pulse of the organization.
 Culture, integrity and ethics, in particular, are part of the CEO's annual performance evaluation.
 The reputational and other risks associated with culture are also discussed and addressed through the risk oversight process described above.

-In 2019, the independent directors had meetings with employees without the presence of management to discuss the Company's culture.
-In addition, in 2019, the Board received a presentation from the Company's Chief Diversity & Inclusion Officer and the Company's Chief Compliance Officer.
+Due to COVID, in 2020 the independent directors were unable to have meetings with employees without the presence of management to discuss the Company's culture as has been the practice in prior years.
+The independent directors intend to resume such meetings when safely able to do so.
+The Board received multiple presentations from the Company's Chief Diversity & Inclusion Officer and the Company's Chief Compliance Officer.